tj-tusharjain/azure-compute-docs/articles/service-fabric/service-fabric-services-inside-containers.md

       }
     ```

-11. Next [deploy](service-fabric-deploy-remove-applications.md) the edited application package to this cluster.
+13. Next [deploy](service-fabric-deploy-remove-applications.md) the edited application package to this cluster.

+> [!NOTE]
+> A Service Fabric cluster is single tenant by design and hosted applications are considered **trusted**.
+If you are considering hosting **untrusted container applications**, consider deploying them as [guest containers](service-fabric-containers-overview.md#service-fabric-support-for-containers) and please see [Hosting untrusted applications in a Service Fabric cluster](service-fabric-best-practices-security.md#hosting-untrusted-applications-in-a-service-fabric-cluster).

 You should now have a containerized Service Fabric application running your cluster.